Stacking one object on top of another is one of the important baby developmental milestones.

 Infantino Squeeze and Block Stack set

-This is a well-designed toy with a double purpose.
+The Infantino Squeeze and Block stacking Set is a well-designed toy with a double purpose.
 This BPA-free baby toy is not only great for stacking but also for squeezing.
 It’s soft and squeezable so that your baby can exercise her hand muscles while playing to help develop fine motor skills.

 Its soft smooth silicone material makes it safe for babies’ delicate body.
 It also doesn’t have any sharp edges like some blocks.
 These are very easy to clean.